53-Technical-support-group/CarpetFlatAdditions/README.md

 #### War Pigs Advancement Changed ####

-In a SkyBlock world, the War Pigs advancement is unobtainable because it requires generated chests.
+In a FlatWorld world, the War Pigs advancement is unobtainable because it requires generated chests.

 The advancement is now obtainable by killing a Piglin Brute.